-Back in the mid-90s, I doubt Ryan Schreiber had any inkling of how successful his little blog would be.
-When Schrieber started Pitchfork in 1995, his goal was simply to write about bands he liked that weren't receiving mainstream press coverage.
+Back in the mid-90s, I doubt Ryan Schreiber had any inkling of how successful Pitchfork would be.
+When Schreiber started out in 1995, his goal was simply to write about bands he liked that weren't receiving mainstream press coverage.
 At that time, blogging was a hobby.
 It didn't hold the same clout (or money) as music journalism.
 It wasn't until 2002, when BlogAds launched the first broker of blog advertising, that this would begin to change.
 Now, as music journalism is going digital, the method by which publications make money from advertising is affecting the type of content produced.
 This should worry you.

 This shift began in 2001 in the wake of Napster's shutdown.
 Sites like Fluxblog and Stereogum launched a new type of music blog that shared and reviewed single MP3s.
 For music fans, these sites served as discovery tools and sources of acquiring music in the absence of viable P2P services.
 Then, in 2004, a crucial study revealed that readership of blogs was exploding, up 58% from the previous year.